thanm/dragongo/README.md

 Dragongo (name still not finalized) is layered on top of LLVM, much in the same way that things work for "clang" or "compiler-rt": you check out a copy of the LLVM source tree and then within that tree you check out additional git repos.

+You'll need to have an up-to-date copy of cmake on your system (3.6 vintage).

 ## Setting up a dragongo work area:

 ```